 In addition to the chaperones, two additional parents will travel as the equipment truck drivers, and are not considered in the total chaperone count.
 These positions are offered first to the Equipment Chair and then others who have a truck available to pull the trailer.
 In the event no parents with a truck are available, an equipment truck will be rented.

 The Band Director(s) will have the final approval on which chaperones accompany the band.

 GHBPA EMAIL ADDRESSES

 Executive Board

-President
+- President

-1st Vice President (Support)
+- 1st Vice President (Support)

-2nd Vice President (Fundraising)
+- 2nd Vice President (Fundraising)

-Secretary (Communications)
+- Secretary (Communications)

-Treasurer
+- Treasurer

-president@graftonband.com

-vp1@graftonband.com

-vp2@graftonband.com

-secretary@graftonband.com

-treasurer@graftonband.com

 Presidents Committee